-Looking ahead to 2021, thanks to expanded COVID-19 vaccinations, loosened restrictions, extraordinary fiscal and monetary policy support, and a relatively low base period, IHS Markit anticipates that the global economic growth rate will surge notably to 5.7%.
+Looking ahead to 2021, thanks to expanded vaccinations, loosened COVID-19 restrictions, extraordinary fiscal and monetary policy support, and a relatively low base period, IHS Markit anticipates that the global economic growth rate will surge notably to 5.7%.
 Meanwhile, the global headline inflation rate is projected to lift to 3.0%, driven by the continued rise in commidity prices (Chart 1.1).
-Nevertheless, the IMF warned that logistical problems with delivering the vaccines, 1 together with uncertainties surrounding the pace of vaccine

-Chart 1.1 Global economic growth rates and headline inflation indices rollout and efficacy, could again cause deep wounds to the global economy.
+Nevertheless, the IMF warned that logistical problems with delivering the vaccines, 1 together with uncertainties surrounding the pace of vaccine rollout and efficacy, could again cause deep wounds to the global economy.